 Drug possession is a criminal offense for the illegal possession of a controlled substance.
-Essentially, to be convicted of drug possession you knowingly must have a controlled substance in your possession or within your proximity and control such as in the trunk of your car or in your home.
+Essentially, to be convicted of drug possession charge, you knowingly must have a controlled substance in your possession or within your proximity and control such as in the trunk of your car or in your home.

-A charge of drug possession can be upped to the serious charge of possession with the intent to sell or distribute when the of drugs in your possession meet or exceed an amount set by the laws in various jurisdictions.
+A charge of illegal drug possession can be upped to the serious charge of possession with the intent to sell or distribute when the of drugs in your possession meet or exceed an amount set by the laws in various jurisdictions.
 A number of states refer to possessing a small amount of a less serious drug for person use as a “petty offense” and treated as a misdemeanor.

-If drug-related paraphernalia, such as pipes, bongs, or plastic bags, are found in your possession, the residue found on those items can result in charges and even aggravated as these items can be indications of intent to distribute.
+If drug paraphernalia, such as pipes, bongs, or plastic bags, are found in your possession, the residue found on those items can result in criminal charges and even aggravated as these items can be indications of intent to distribute or drug trafficking.

 If you have been arrested for drug possession, working with an experienced criminal defense lawyer or law office might be the right choice for you.
 Defense attorneys can be an important asset for protecting your rights and minimizing the possible penalties of a drug conviction.
 An attorney experienced in handling drug-related cases is aware of the many possible defenses to the charge.
 He or she understands all applicable laws and how the following factors can become part of your defense and impact the outcome of your case.